Question from Dorenda J.: Hi Rick! I have a question about charging my phone.

 Someone told me my phone will charge faster if I turn it off before I plug it in.
 Is that true?

 Rick’s answer: Yes it is true, Dorenda.
 The innards of your iPhone consist of some pretty sophisticated electronic devices, including a CPU, some memory chips and multiple send/receive radios.
-All of these devices consume power, and when they are powered up they compete with your phone’s battery for the available electric current being delivered by the charger.
+All of these devices consume power, and when they are powered up they compete with your phone’s battery for the electric current that’s being delivered to the phone by the charger.

-I do have a great solution for you to consider, however.
-You an always get yourself an inexpensive portable external battery bank/charger and carry it around in your purse, bag or pocket.
+I do have another solution for you to consider, however.
+You an always get yourself an inexpensive portable external battery bank/charger (#ad) and carry it around in your purse, bag or pocket.